graphql-rust/graphql-client/graphql_client_cli/README.md

 If you want to use formatting feature, you should install like this.

-`cargo install graphql-client-cli --features rustfmt`
+`cargo install graphql-client-cli --features rustfmt --force`